Sims: Congratulations to Bulletin on uptown, strong female leaders

 It is encouraging to see the capabilities of these women recognized and utilized in such a productive way.
 Hopefully this will encourage young girls to realize there are no doors they cannot walk through and no heights they cannot attain.

-Sorry Bill Wyatt, you are a great reporter and your story about the Bulletin's new home was enjoyable and enlightening, but today is about the ladies.
+Sorry Bill Wyatt, you are a great reporter and your column about the Bulletin's new home in the old Grand Piano was enjoyable and enlightening, but today is about the ladies.

 John Sims